wp-plugins/sell-digital-downloads/readme.txt

 * It's a developer friendly plugin.
 It can be extended by using the proper hooks and filters.
 * Your digital downloads are served to your customer as encrypted links.
 It's not just full links to your files.
 * Easy File download using PayPal
+* Upload thumbnails for your downloads
+* Create a product display box using a shortcode

 For detailed documentation please visit the [WordPress Sell Digital Downloads](http://wp-ecommerce.net/?p=1916) plugin page